 Basic project information (GoogleForm questions).
 Clearly articulate the community-connected need/issue you are addressing and the community partner(s) with whom you will work.

-Upload a project proposal (750-1000 words) with a budget narrative for the funds requested, ensuring that the funds will be expended between June 2020-May 2021.
+Upload a project proposal (750-1000 words) with a budget narrative for the funds requested, ensuring that the funds will be expended within a year of the award.

 Upload a detailed budget of funds requested.